Teej: Rajasthan

 This festival is dedicated to Parvati, commemorating her union with Shiva.
 Parvati is worshipped by seekers of conjugal bliss and happiness.
 An elaborate procession is taken out in Jaipur for two continuous days on the festive occasion which is watched by people in large numbers.
 The Teej idol is covered with a canopy whereas the Gangaur idol is open.
-The traditional ghevar sweet is also associated with the festival.
+The traditional Ghevar sweet is also associated with the festival.

 During Teej, Parvati is worshiped.
-The day before Haryali Teej, is celebrated as Sinjara, wherein women put mehandi on their hands and eat.
+The day before Haryali Teej, is celebrated as Sinjara, wherein women put mehndi on their hands and feet.

-Kajari Teej is celebrated in the Bikrami lunar month of Bhadrapud: the third day of the dark fortnight of Bhadrapada.
+Kajari Teej is celebrated in the Bikrami lunar month of Bhadrapada: the third day of the dark fortnight of Bhadrapada.
 Kajari Teej is also called Boorhi Teej.
 In Rajasthan, Kajari Teej is called Badi Teej (lit.
 Bigger Teej) as it follows Haryali Teej, which is known as Chhoti Teej (lit.
 Smaller Teej).

-Women in Uttar Pradesh pray to Shiva on Kajari Teej.
+Women in Bhojpuri region of Uttar Pradesh pray to Shiva on Kajari Teej.
 It is also customary to sing folk songs known as kajris.
 The focus of the lyrics is usually on separation expressing the pining of a woman for her beloved in her parents' home, where she has been sent to celebrate Teej, or waiting in anticipation to be collected by brothers to celebrate Teej.
-The kajri is a folk song composed and sung in the regions of eastern Uttar Pradesh, Bihar and in parts of Madhya Pradesh and Rajasthan.
+The Kajari is a folk song composed and sung in the Bhojpuri region of Uttar Pradesh, Bihar, Jharkhand and the Terai region of Nepal.

 Women who observe the Kajari Teej fast go without food and water.
 Kajari Teej is associated closely with Kajali Teej, which also involves praying to the moon.
 The fast is broken by eating sattu.
 The other focus of the day is to pray to the neem tree.
-A fair is held in Bundi in Rajasthan to celebrate Kajari Teej.
+A fair named Kajali Teej Mela is held in Bundi in Rajasthan to celebrate Kajari Teej.